March 3, 2016

 Most of the habits I'm trying to work on seem do-able if I focus on showing up and take my eyes off "measurable progress".
 Progress is happening, but often it's only apparent in retrospect.

 As an anxiety-prone, perfectionist-tendency person I very rarely read self-improvement books.
 Anything that hints at doing more, or being more efficient, being "better", improving your productivity, working smarter, I stay away from.
-I'm highly responsible but also very critical of myself (working on this) and deeply insecure at times, so that last thing I need is more pressure to improve.
+I'm highly responsible but also very critical of myself (working on this) and deeply insecure at times, so the last thing I need is more pressure to improve.

 I'm wired to optimize so I need to learn the skills of being, not doing: which is why I love writing so much, and quiet contemplation, and slowing down, meditating, and even watching TV.